oliverkuchies/cacheforge/README.md

 **cacheforge** is a flexible, multi-level cache library for Node.js and TypeScript that combines the speed of in-memory caching with the persistence of Redis.

-Built with extensibility in mind, it features pluggable eviction policies, memory management strategies, and safe versioning for cache invalidation.
+Built with extensibility in mind, it features pluggable eviction policies, memory management strategies, and optional versioning for cache invalidation.

 It utilizes a leveling framework, ensuring that Level 1 is always accessed before Level 2 in the cache hierarchy.

 - Level 1 might be an in-memory cache, offering faster reads and reducing latency.
 - Level 2 could be a remote cache such as Redis or Valkey, which serves as a secondary layer when data is not found in Level 1.
+- And.. optionally, Level 3 could be a persistent storage solution like a database or filesystem.

-This approach reduces load on the lower-level cache and improves overall performance.
+This approach reduces load on the lower-level cache and improves overall performance by leveraging the strengths of each caching layer.

+By leveraging memory cache as the first level, you can expect latency to be up to 105x faster compared to fetching data directly from Redis.

 ## Features